 |Current no. of professionals (sideline to main income)

 |Current no. of trainees||Approximately 100 (work placements and CPD courses with specialist mosaic companies; students at the LSoM)|

 |Current total no. of leisure makers

 |Minimum no. of craftspeople required|

-Subsequently, from the mid-19th to the mid-20th centuries, churches, grand municipal buildings, wealthy owners of grand private houses all required mosaic decoration as a matter of fashion and prestige.
-This continued into the 1960s, a golden age for grand public mosaics: the huge mosaic walls designed by John Piper in the BBC TV Centre, White City (now listed) and the Birmingham Chamber of Commerce; the Merrion Centre Mosaic mural in Leeds by Eric Taylor; the Three Ships panel on the old Co-op façade in Hull, Alan Boyson.
-At the same time the great mosaic making and fixing such as Oppenheimers, Manchester, flourished.
+From the mid-19th to the mid-20th centuries, churches, grand municipal buildings and wealthy owners of grand private houses all required mosaic decoration as a matter of fashion and prestige.
+Consequently, the great mosaic making and fixing companies such as Oppenheimer Ltd. in Manchester, flourished.
+Following the second world war and into the 1960s, when the modernist movement inspired bold new adventures in architecture, a golden age for grand public mosaics ensued.
+Notable examples include the John Piper mosaic murals for the prestigious new BBC TV Centre, London (now listed) and the Birmingham Chamber of Commerce; the Merrion Centre Mosaic mural in Leeds by Eric Taylor (now at Leeds College of Art); the huge Three Ships mosaic mural on the old Co-op building in Hull by Alan Boyson (currently under threat of demolition), to name but a few.

 - Pique assiette – using broken pieces of crockery, often own old items, making it very personal, or can be a very cheap way of procuring materials.

 - Opus sectile – can be of glass.

 - Patronage has changed.
 From the mid-19th to mid-20th centuries churches, banks, museums, public buildings, private houses and even local shops all used mosaic to decorate their interiors and entrance ways in various ways.
 Now, most new work tends to be commissioned by high-end private and commercial clients so the craft depends on there being potential clients with significant resources.